civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 1. Log in to the CiviForm dev AWS account and navigate to the ['AWS Organizations' page](https://us-east-1.console.aws.amazon.com/organizations/v2/home/root).

-1. Determine the next test account number by looking at the 'cloud-deploy-infra-tests-N' accounts in the account list.
-For example, if there was only one e2e test account 'cloud-deploy-infra-tests-0', the next test account number would be 1.
-If there were two e2e test accounts 'cloud-deploy-infra-tests-0' and 'cloud-deploy-infra-tests-1', the next test account number would be 2.
+1. Determine the next test account number by looking at the 'cloud-deploy-infra-tests-N' accounts in the 'cloud-deploy-infra-tests' organizational unit account list.
+For example, if there was only one account 'cloud-deploy-infra-tests-0', the next test account number would be 1.
+If there were two accounts 'cloud-deploy-infra-tests-0' and 'cloud-deploy-infra-tests-1', the next test account number would be 2.

+	![Accounts in the cloud-deploy-infra-tests organizational
+	unit](../../../.gitbook/assets/account-list.png)

 1. Click the 'Add an AWS account' button.

 	![Add AWS account from AWS Organizations